Combi Boiler Fires Up Then Cuts Out: Find Out Why

 If you have a prepayment meter, ensure that it's topped up, otherwise gas won't be making its way to your property.
 If you store the fuel locally (LPG or oil), then it's worth checking if it needs topping up.

 Under Gas Safe regulations, gas combi boilers need to be connected to the gas meter by 22mm gas supply pipes at the very least.
-Many older heating systems have 15mm gas which are unlikely to supply enough gas to the boiler.
+Many older heating systems have 15mm pipes which are unlikely to supply enough gas to the boiler.
 A Gas Safe registered engineer will be able to carry out a repiping of the central heating pipes.
-Find out what’s involved when it comes to Replacing Central Heating Pipes for a Combi Boiler.
+Find out what's involved when it comes to Replacing Central Heating Pipes for a Combi Boiler.

 For oil combi boilers, an OFTEC technician will be able to assess the supply of oil to the boiler, while an electrician can take a look at the electricity supply for electric boilers.